vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 level=info ts=2018-11-30T13:02:17.548873548Z caller=main.go:564 msg="TSDB started"
 ```

-Now, the migration is done.
-Perform some queries to check the data loss.
+The migration is finished, you now can execute some queries in Prometheus to check that you can gather data from your backup.

-### Checking next TSDB compacts
+## Step 5: Check next TSDB compacts

-In order to ensure the snapshot was correctly done and the Prometheus TSDB is healthy and stable, you should check the Prometheus logs after several TSDB compacts.
+In order to ensure the the migration took place correctly and the new Prometheus TSDB is healthy and stable, you should check the Prometheus logs after several TSDB compacts.

-After several hours after the migration, the Prometheus logs should keep showing healthy TSDB compacts:
+Several hours after the migration, the Prometheus logs should keep showing healthy TSDB compacts:

 ```bash
 level=info ts=2018-12-05T09:00:09.242667991Z caller=head.go:446 component=tsdb msg="head GC completed" duration=170.063092ms